-ASK: What did we say "the Word" was another name for?
-It is a name for Jesus.
+ASK: Who is "the Word"?
+Jesus.

-In John 1:1 and 14, we learn that "In the beginning was [Jesus] and [Jesus] was with God and [Jesus] was God." "[Jesus] became flesh and dwelt among us."
+In John 1:1 and 14, we learn that in the beginning was Jesus and Jesus was with God and Jesus was God.
+Jesus then became flesh and dwelt among us.
 That means Jesus left the glories of Heaven and took on the form of a tiny baby.
 He grew up to be the Savior of the world!